 anti-shake

-utilization Insta360 GO Ultra I use the "standard" image stabilization settings when shooting, whether riding or handheld.
-With the DJI Osmo Nano, I use RockSteady's wide-angle setting.
+When shooting with the Insta360 GO Ultra , whether riding or shooting handheld, I use the "Standard" image stabilization setting.
+When using the DJI Osmo Nano, I use the RockSteady wide-angle setting.

 Waterproofing